Shivam13-tech/Home-decor/README.md

 # Dreamspace - Home Decor Web Application

-Dreamspace is a home decor web application built using the MERN stack (MongoDB, Express, React, Node.js).
+Dreamspace is a responsive home decor web application built using the MERN stack (MongoDB, Express, React, Node.js).
 It provides users with a platform to explore and purchase home decor products.
-The application features token-based authentication using JSON Web Tokens (JWT), Redux for state management, and Multer for product image uploads.

 ## Features